getslash/slash/doc/logging.rst

 Logging
 =======

-As mentioned in :ref:`the introductory section <writing_tests>`, logging in Slash is done by Logbook.
+As mentioned in :ref:`the introductory section <tour>`, logging in Slash is done by Logbook.
 The path to which logs are written is controlled with the ``-l`` flag and console verbosity is controlled with ``-v``/``-q``.
 Below are some more advanced topics which may be relevant for extending Slash's behavior.

 Controlling Console Colors
 --------------------------